nushell/nushell.github.io/book/commands/first.md

 > [1 2 3] | first 2
 ```

-Return the first 2 items of a bytes
+Return the first 2 bytes of a binary value
 ```shell
 > 0x[01 23 45] | first 2
 ```